echeran/smile-of-murugan/webbook/chapter03.md

 Even the scholiast and the commentator ceased to be interested during the late medieval times, until in fact this early poetry faded into oblivion and had to be rediscovered in almost modern times.

-The "rediscovery" of ancient Tamil literature occurred in the transition period of the later 19th Cent. when-to employ the happy phrase of A. K. Ramanujan-"both paper and palm leaf were used'.
+The "rediscovery" of ancient Tamil literature occurred in the transition period of the later 19th Cent. when—to employ the happy phrase of A. K. Ramanujan—"both paper and palm leaf were used'.
 The two men most responsible for making possible this very transition were Damodaram Pillai (1832-1901) and U. V. Swaminatha Aiyar (1855-1942).